Job and Internship Search Resources

 Interviews

 A job interview is a conversation between an applicant and employer.
-Many employers ask behavioral-based interview questions that focus on experiences, knowledge, and skills.
+Many employers ask behavioral-based interview questions that focus on experience, knowledge, and skills.
 They are job-related and based on the belief that past behaviors predict future performance.

 - Action: Describe the actions completed to address the situation.
 Use the word “I,” not “we” when describing actions.